sonam-niit/Devops-July-2025/Session-18-CI-Advanced/jenkins-pipeline1.md

 }

 ```
-11. save it and click on build now
+11. save it and click on build now click on build icon #1
 12. check console output
-13. check stages
+13. check pipeline steps
-14. check pipeline overview
+14. check pipeline overview (here you can see stages)
 15. to edit again you can click on configure